Share a story

 1.Count to 100 with your child, especially when you're walking or moving.

-2. 1-1 correspondence: can your child count how many apples are in a fruit bowl, etc. ?
+2. 1-1 correspondence: can your child count how many apples are in a fruit bowl, etc?
+Make this as challenging as necessary.

 3. Encourage simple addition/ subtraction, e.g. If 5 leaves are on a branch and 2 more grow, how many will you get altogether?
 Make this as challenging as your child needs it to be.